taobataoma/angular-side-overlay/README.md

 1. `side-modal`: if given this attr will popup of modal with a half opacity background
 1. `side-close-on-esc`: close popup when `ESC` keydown
 1. `side-close-on-outside-click`: close popup when outside click of the overlay
-1. `side-closed`: event occur when the popup is closed
+1. `side-closed`: function, event occur when the popup is closed
-1. `side-opened`: event occur when the popup is opened
+1. `side-opened`: function, event occur when the popup is opened
+1. `side-status`: value, set open or close status value for popup, if true, open the popup, if false, close the popup

+## Two ways to open or close popup
+1. Use the methods `open` or `close`
+1. Set `side-status` attr to `true/false/variable`

 ## Example